 That's how the Myriad case came about.
 Myriad Genetics, a private firm, exercised its legal right as a patent holder.
-Myriad's charges about $3,000 for the cancer screening test and retains the exclusive right to the test until its patent expires in 2015.
-The issue is further complicated when one considers the back story.
+Myriad's charges about $3,000 for the cancer screening test and retained the exclusive right to the test until its patent expired in 2015.
+The issue was further complicated when one considers the back story.
 Myriad Genetics co-owns the patents for the BRCA1 and BRCA2 genes along with the University of Utah, which discovered the genes while financed by a National Institutes of Health (NIH) grant.
 As is common practice, the University of Utah licensed the technology to a private company for commercial development.

 What's at Stake?

-The issue of whether or not genes should be patented affects patients, industry, researchers and others.
+The issue of whether or not genes should be patented affects patients, industry, researchers, and others.